dusanmsk/railduino-udp/README.md

 Uploading custom firmware to your Railduino (easy way):

-- download xloader utility from http://xloader.russemotto.com/
+- download uploader utility "uploader.zip" from the uploader folder and unzip
+- download version of hex file you want to upload to your Railduino into the same folder as the unzipped uploader file
+  - for Ethernet version choose file railduino_udp_485_official/Railduino_1_3_485_UDP.ino.mega.hex
+  - for no Ethernet version choose file railduino_RS485_official/Railduino_1_3_485.ino.mega.hex
 - disassemble railduino din case to get to the usb port (if not accesible from outside)
 - connect railduino to PC with standard A-B usb cable
-- run xloader
-  - for Ethernet version choose file railduino_udp_485_official/Railduino_1_3_485_UDP.ino.mega.hex
+- run RAILDUINO HEX UPLOAD.bat file
-  - for no Ethernet version choose file railduino_RS485_official/Railduino_1_3_485.ino.mega.hex
-  - choose device Mega(ATMEGA2560) !!
-  - choose the serial port where Railduino is connected to
+  - write the com port which the railduino is connected to - e.g. COM18
+  - write file name which you want to upload - e.g. Railduino_1_3_485.ino.mega.hex
-  - upload the firmware
+  - upload the firmware - after succesfull upload you should see table of stats with the press key to continue...